surrsurus/surrsurus.github.io/_posts/2024-03-14-phoenix-typed-forms-pt-2.markdown

 end
 {% endhighlight %}

 We're going to call this macro `PhoenixTypedForm`, because our schema is going to define the types we expect to get from the form, and the changeset will enforce it.
+We'll give it the `Phoenix` prefix because that adheres to [Hex.pm's naming guidelines](https://hex.pm/docs/publish) since we're providing functionality on top of the existing Phoenix forms.

 So let's talk about the syntax of macros.
+We've got two different macros here - `__using__` and `def_typed_form`.
 When we `use` a macro, we're implicitly calling the `__using__` function in the macro module.
-This is where we're going to inject the behavior we want into our form modules.
-So we just want to inject some default behavior, which in our case is importing the modules we need.
-We can also use the use block to import the macro module to make `def_typed_form` available to the caller.
-We're having that macro be invoked so that `__MODULE__` will be able to reference the type created by the Ecto schema.
-Since macros are compile time, the `use Ecto.Schema` macro won't have executed by the time we try to see what type `__MODULE__` is.
+You've seen this before, when we `use Ecto.Schema` we're not just bringing in the `Ecto.Schema` module, we're executing a macro.
+In our case, we're just using the `__using__` block to inject some common imports.
+We can also use the `__using__` block to import the `PhoenixTypedForm` module to make `def_typed_form` available to the caller.
+This basically means we don't need to `use PhoenixTypedForm` and also `import PhoenixTypedForm` at the same time.

+The reason why we don't put all of `def_typed_form` into the use block is because of compile time constraints.
+Our macros run at compile time, and we're referencing the `__MODULE__` struct that `use Ecto.Schema` creates for us, before we've given it a chance to actually create it.
+We'll see a `Order.__struct__/0 is undefined` error pop up if we try to do this.
+So the idea is we're having that macro be invoked by the module so that `__MODULE__` will be able to properly reference the struct.

-The `quote` block is where we define the code we want to inject.
+The `quote` block inside our macros is where we define the code we want to inject.
 The `location: :keep` option is a way to tell the compiler to keep the line numbers of the code we're injecting the same as the line numbers of the macro.
 This is useful for debugging - if something blows up in the macro the Elixir runtime will let us know where.
 So in summary what this code will do is bring in our `changeset/2` function to our form module.
 Our form module gets a lot simpler:

 {% highlight elixir %}
 # order.ex